timescale/docs/timescaledb/getting-started/create-hypertable.md

 See the [Hypertable How To](/how-to-guides/hypertables) to learn more about hypertables and best practices for configuring chunks.

-Next, we'll get ingest some sample data into TimescaleDB.
+Next, ingest some sample data into TimescaleDB.